 The outcomes of metrology R&D projects supporting innovation are considered to be many, reflecting the breadth of the innovation landscape.
 Outputs of metrology R&D activity will include, for example, new and improved measurement and characterisation technologies, reference materials, transfer standards, calibration practices and documentary standards.
-Such outputs will enable industry to innovation more effectively in materials, processes and products and achieve improvements in efficiencies and performance.
+Such outputs will enable industry to innovate more effectively in materials, processes and products and achieve improvements in efficiencies and performance.
+It will also enable industry to adopt innovative and more efficient measuring systems thereby reducing measurement costs.
 The benefits will be realized across a wide industry landscape.
 The increased level of industrial innovation enabled by metrology advances will lead to increased economic activity, improved competitiveness and economic growth in Europe.